josephcatalano/dsa-practice/notes.md

     | Insertion (at start/middle)|        O(n)        | Must shift all subsequent elements to make space.           |
     | Deletion (at start/middle) |        O(n)        | Must shift all subsequent elements to close the gap.        |
     | Append (add to end)        | `Amortized O(1)`   | Usually O(1), but occasionally O(n) when resizing is needed.|

+    Build your own dynamic array
+        - When creating a class to represent your array the two most important numbers you need to keep track of as internal variables are:
+          - Size: The number of elements you are currently storing in the array.
+This is what a user of your class would consider its "length".
+          - Capacity: The total number of slots the underlying array has available before it needs to be resized.

+        The __init__ Method
+          - When you initialize an empty dynamic array, size and capacity should be 0.
+            The Zero-Capacity Edge Case
+              - If you initialize an array with a capacity of 0, what happens when you append the first element?
+              - The array would have to perform a resize.
+              - To avoid this many real-world implementations actually start with a small default capacity, like 4 or 8 as minor optimization.

+        The append Method
+            - The first check that needs to happen is to compare the two variables (size and capacity) to decide if it has enough room or if it needs to perform the resize operation.
+              - If they are equal, the array is full, we must trigger the resize operation
+              - If they are not equal, there's empty space, and we can simply add the new element.
+      -